sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/1000 - senseml-reference-introduction.md

-For more information about which types of data are better extracted with SenseML versus Sensible Instruct, see [Sensible Instruct] intorduction.
-TODO LINK.
+For more information about which types of data are better extracted with SenseML versus Sensible Instruct, see [Sensible Instruct] introduction.
+TODO LINK -- or linke to the VERSUS topic